Professor of Modern Japanese Literature, Department of Asian Languages and Literatures

 My research interests: Modern Japanese-language prose; art and capitalism; the flow of literary works throughout the larger Japanese linguistic community; the function of power in the literary field; and theories of diaspora and heterogeneity, particularly as they challenge culturalist concepts of national identity.

 My second book, Acquired Alterity: Migration, Identity, and Literary Nationalism (University of California Press, 2022) explores the literary activities of Japanese migrants to Brazil prior to the Second World War and complicates the received paradigm of national literatures.
 It is available in paperback and as a free PDF to download from the UC Press site.

 In addition, I have been working on Asian American cultural history, with a focus on Japanese-language discourse and literary production.
 I edited the 28-volume Shiatoru-ban Nihongo tokuhon (reproduction of the textbook series produced in Seattle from 1920-38), and the 16-volume Kashū-ban Nihongo tokuhon (reproduction of the textbook series produced in California from 1924-39).
 Both were published by Bunsei Shoin (Tokyo), the first in 2012 and the second in 2014.

 My complete curriculum vitae (PDF) is available and should be more-or-less up-to-date.

-The University of Washington acknowledges the Coast Salish peoples of this land, the land that touches the shared waters of all tribes and bands within the Suquamish, Tulalip and Muckleshoot nations.
+The University of Washington acknowledges the Coast Salish peoples of this unceded land, which touches the shared waters of all tribes and bands within the Suquamish, Tulalip and Muckleshoot nations.
 To learn more about the land you live on, we recommend consulting Native Land.